National Graduate Program Requirements

 The National Graduate Program (NGP) offers university graduates an entry level opportunity to start their career with the department.

-Participants are exposed to a variety of development opportunities such as on-the-job training, formal off-the-job training and specialist events.
+Participants are exposed to a variety of development opportunities such as on-the-job training, accredited training and attendance at specialist events.

-The NGP runs for 10 months, with Generalist pathway participants undertaking two five month placements, and Professional pathway participants completing one placement in allied health, communication, finance, human resources, Information and Communication Technology (ICT) or law disciplines.
+The NGP runs for 10 months, with Generalist pathway participants undertaking two five month placements, and Professional pathway participants completing one placement relating to either allied health, communication, finance, human resources, Information and Communication Technology (ICT) or law disciplines.